bbauska/JS-Programs/README.md

 });
 ```

-Chaining Promises: You can chain multiple promises using the then
+<p><b>Chaining Promises:</b> You can chain multiple promises using the then
-method, allowing for sequential asynchronous operations.
+method, allowing for sequential asynchronous operations.</p>

 ```
 doSomethingAsync()